CADindustries/studicad-docs/docs/source/docs/all_docs/Toolcad_docs/Toolcad_about/index.rst

 - *Order Board* and *Gurneys* swapped in *Combined Page*.
 - Forbidden cells in *Order Board Page* and *Shelf Page* are gray now.
 - *Timer Page* bug fixes - it is normal now :)

+*Toolcad 22.0.0.7* change list:

+- Here is *Mobile Robotics* instead of *Abdrakov corp.* at the top of window now.
+- Loading is faster.